jamesfeigenbaum/textablr/readme.md

 ### Summary Tables

-- Two basic types of column.
+- Two basic types of column:
   1. Means and SDs of various variables either overall or within a subgroup.
   2. Differences and SEs between means of variables between two specificed subgroups.

 ### To Do